zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 Key thing is that your organisation iteratively invests in to quality as this only one of the ways to achieve long term predictable and sustainiable performance.
 If you would like to read more about this topic check out my [stabilise through embedded testing](http://www.zankavtaskin.com/2020/09/lead-time-driven-delivery-stabilise-and.html) article.

+### There is more...

+There are hundreds of ways that Lead and Cycle Time can be improved.
+This articles does not provide a complete list.
+However I would be remiss if I did not provide few honorable mentions:
+* Shift-left testing to reduce wait time
+* Empowering teams to make local decisions and create knowledge locally to reduce wait time
+* Team leaders and managers that are there to resolve daily operational issues to reduce wait, disruption and task time (see [this article](http://www.zankavtaskin.com/2018/08/applied-software-delivery-hidden-impact.html))
+* Converting Craft Production to Standard work through automation, standards and component reuse to reduce task time
+* Talent retention to reduce task time

 ### Visualising Lead and Cycle Time Improvements
 Earlier we saw how it is possible to visualise and describe Lead and Cycle Time, but what do you if you want to measure improvements?
 Let's say you set a goal to reduce cycle time by 1 day average.
 How would that look like and compare to Figure 9?